Skip to navigation Skip to content

 Patient claims processing in Medicare 011-43010000

-This document explains details about the lodgement and processing of claims for Medicare benefits.
+This document explains details about the lodgement and processing of patient claims for Medicare benefits.

 Patient claims

-A patient claim is a claim submitted for the payment of a Medicare benefit after a medical service is provided to the patient.
+A patient claim is a claim submitted to Medicare for payment of a Medicare benefit after a medical service has been provided to a patient.

-If the account/invoice is unpaid or partially paid, the benefit is paid to the health professional by cheque (Pay Doctor via Claimant (PDVC)).
+If the account or invoice is unpaid or partially paid, the Medicare benefit is paid to the health professional by cheque under Pay Doctor via Claimant (PDVC).

-The patient and claimant do not have to be the same person or be on the same Medicare card.
+The patient and the claimant do not have to be the same person.
+They also do not have to be listed on the same Medicare card.

 • in person at a service centre